-Mama Braun started AIDA Women's Conferences in India.
+Mama Braun was the one who started the ministry of AIDA Women's Conferences in India.
 Although suffering from pancreatic cancer in the last three years of her life, she traveled to different states of India as well as Nepal, Bangladesh, and Myanmar to equip church women for the work of witnessing and evangelism.
 Her very presence on the dais was a great inspiration and message.